zhouwt612/zhouwt612/README.md

 Hi, My name is Zhou, Wentao (周文涛).
 Currently, I am pursuing a Ph.D. degree at Korea University in South Korea.
 I belong to the Department of Electrical and Computer Engineering with a specialization in wireless communication systems.
 My research interest includes physical wireless communications and robust signal processing.

-I am very open to have a discussion on the above fields.
+I am very open to having a discussion on the above fields.
 Please feel free to contact me 😁

 <!--
 **zhouwt612/zhouwt612** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.